SchynsLab/medusa/_sources/api/python/recon/fan/index.rst

    A wrapper around the FAN-3D landmark prediction model.

+   :param device: Device to use, either 'cpu' or 'cuda' (for GPU)
+   :type device: str
+   :param target_size: Size to crop the image to, assuming a square crop; default (224)
+                       corresponds to image size that EMOCA expects (ignored if not calling ``prepare_for_emoca``)
+   :type target_size: int
+   :param face_detector: Face detector algorithm to use (default: 'sfd', as used in EMOCA)
+   :type face_detector: str
+   :param lm_type: Either '2D' (using 2D landmarks, necessary when using it for EMOCA) or
+                   '3D' (using 3D landmarks), necessary when using it as a reconstruction model
+   :type lm_type: str
+   :param use_prev_fan_bbox: Whether to use the previous bbox from FAN to do an initial crop (True)
+                             or whether to run the FAN face detection algorithm again (False)
+   :type use_prev_fan_bbox: bool
+   :param use_prev_bbox: Whether to use the previous DECA-style bbox (True) or whether to
+                         run FAN again to estimate landmarks from which to create a new bbox (False); this should only be used when there is very little rigid motion of the face!
+   :type use_prev_bbox: bool

    .. attribute:: model

       The actual face alignment model

       :type: face_alignment.FaceAlignment

+   .. rubric:: Examples

+   To create a FAN-3D based reconstruction model:

+   >>> recon_model = FAN(lm_type='3D')

+   To create a FAN-2D model for cropping images (as expected by EMOCA):

+   >>> recon_model = FAN(lm_type='2D')

    .. py:method:: prepare_for_emoca(self, image)